justjam2013/homebridge-virtual-accessories/README.md

 If you encounter a problem, you can [check the #virtual accessories channel on Discord](https://discord.gg/Z8jmyvb) for any notifications, or [open an issue on GitHub](https://github.com/justjam2013/homebridge-virtual-accessories/issues).
 Please attach any log output to the issue, making sure to remove any sensitive information such as passwords, tokens, etc.

-Please open a ticket if you have any enhancement suggestions or any additional functionality that you would like to see added.
+Please open a Feature Request issue if you have any enhancement suggestions or any additional functionality that you would like to see added.